 FINRA files its complaint spelling out all of the allegations against the respondent.
 The matter is set for a hearing before a panel of three – a FINRA Hearing Officer and two industry members who have agreed to serve on such panels.
 Hearings are often expensive in terms of legal defense costs, including expert witnesses and travel expenses.
 Further, the FINRA disciplinary complaint, once filed, is accessible to the public via FINRA’s web-site.
 The period between the filing of the complaint and the hearing decision can be well over a year.
 The outcome is unpredictable, as with a matter taken to any trial or hearing.
 Many opt for a settlement to save time and money, and to eliminate the risk that a hearing panel will not view the case favorably.
 However, all respondents in FINRA proceedings have the right to argue their case before a hearing panel.
-If you wish to proceed to hearing, FirstMark recommends that you seek legal counsel.
 FirstMark does not offer legal services, nor is it a law firm.
 However, FirstMark can provide consulting services that help you, your firm, and your attorney with expertise in the area that is the subject of the OTR.